 Our beautiful Ballroom is perfect for large events with up to 244 attendees.
 The stage is outfitted with a dropdown projection screen and a complete array of A/V equipment.
 Take a 3D tour of the ballroom!

-Between the Entrance Hall and the Ballroom are the Kids Room, a child-safe room replete with books and games, and the Blue Classroom, prioritized for Bay Area Public School classes but available to rent for small group meetings and classes.
-The Ticket Booth Room, located in the southwest corner of the ground floor, is home to Art Bison Design Collective’s screen printing studio, but can be rented for groups of 5-10 seeking accessible, private meeting space.
+Between the Entrance Hall and the Ballroom are the Kids Room, a child-safe room replete with books and games, and the Small Classroom, prioritized for Global Communications and Bay Area Public School use but available to rent for small group meetings and classes.
+The Ticket Booth Room, located in the southwest corner of the ground floor, can be rented for groups of 5-10 seeking accessible, private meeting space.

-The room labelled “utility room” on the floor plan is the office of Phat Beets, a grassroots food justice organization.
+The ground floor room in the northwest corner is the office of Phat Beets, a grassroots food justice organization.

 The upper level of the Omni Commons features the Disco Room, a well-lit space with mirrored walls and a sprung dance floor – perfect for dance rehearsals, yoga classes, meetings and gatherings under 50 people.